The National State of the Assets Project

 3. Capacity

-The indicators are measured as a proportion of the total replacement cost in the following gradings:
+Each is reported as a proportion of total replacement cost in the following gradings:

 Good to Very Good